meindlm97/ClimXtract/README.md

 **⚠️Note**: [Daily ERA5-Land data](https://cds.climate.copernicus.eu/datasets/derived-era5-land-daily-statistics?tab=overview) is generally available via the CDS, but only for temperature, not for total precipitation.
 More information on the [conversion for accumulated variables](https://confluence.ecmwf.int/pages/viewpage.action?pageId=197702790).

-To convert a precipiation flux respectively a precipitation rate, as provided by EURO-CORDEX and DestinE Climate DT, into daily precipitation, we are following these steps:
+To convert a precipiation flux/rate, as provided by EURO-CORDEX and DestinE Climate DT, into daily precipitation, we are following these steps:

 **1. Unterstand the units:**
 - Precipitation flux is given in kg per square meter per second [kg m-2 s-1].